MirageNet/Mirage/doc/docs/components/network-discovery.md

 -   The client can show if the server is in PvP or PvE mode
 -   The client can show how full the servers are.
--   The client can show the ping to each server so the player can chose the fastest server
+-   The client can show the ping to each server so the player can choose the fastest server
 -   The client can show the language
 -   The client can show if the server is password protected